 Financial position and prospects procedures

-- Ensure that the procedures for establishing and reporting the company’s financial position and prospects are appropriate for a public company.
-This includes matters such as financial reporting systems, management accounts, budgeting, forecasting, board procedures and board reports, and reporting timetable.
+- Ensure that the procedures for establishing and reporting the company’s financial position and prospects are appropriate for a public company

 - Consider the implications of existing share schemes and determine further share option or other incentive schemes which might be put in place for directors and employees either pre-IPO or on IPO.

-- Ensure that the management team is functionally complete and ensure a succession plan is in place in case key directors or members of the management team leave.
+- Ensure that the management team is functionally complete and a succession plan is in place for key directors and members of the management team

 - Prepare files of key contracts, financial and tax documentation for the due diligence and verification process.